skolki/SCM/readme.txt

 Script works as macros, so it can be problematic using PC during script execution Your steam must not be running
+And make sure you are using ENG keyboard layout

 1. Install all of these